PROGrand/nginx-rtmp-module/README.md

-# NGINX-based Media Streaming Server: Dynamic PUSH support
+# NGINX-based Media Streaming Server: Dynamic PUSH support (EXPERIMENTAL)
 ## nginx-rtmp-module

 Original functionality is all from: